The MUSE Hubble Ultra Deep Field Survey XVI. The angular momentum of low-mass star-forming galaxies. A cautionary tale and insights from TNG50: Measuring angular momentum

 where $R$ is the enclosed radius, $\Sigma(r)$ the surface brightness, and $v(r)$ the rotation velocity profile.

-Regarding Eq.~\ref{eq:AM:2d}, the total angular momentum $j_{\rm tot}\equiv j(<\infty)$ is not observable directly as inherent surface brightness limitations preclude measurements beyond $R_e$ or at best 2$R_e$ \citep[e.g.][]{MarascoA_19a}.
-For massive galaxies, probing $j$ up to $R_e$ or 2$R_e$, where the $j$ profile reaches its plateau, might be sufficient, but in low mass galaxies, that regime might be difficult to reach even in the local Universe, as discussed in \citet{PostiL_18b,MarascoA_19a}.
-Thus, previous work often resorted to estimators for $j_{\rm tot}$ such as in RF12, which is discussed in \S~\ref{section:methodo:RF12}.
-Here, we use a 3D methodology presented in \S~\ref{section:methodo:3D} that bypasses common approximations.
+Regarding Eq.~\ref{eq:AM:2d}, the total angular momentum $j_{\rm tot}\equiv j(<\infty)$ is not observable directly as inherent surface brightness limitations preclude measurements beyond $R_e$ or at best 2$R_e$ \citep[e.g.,][]{MarascoA_19a}.
+For massive galaxies, probing $j$ up to $R_e$ or 2$R_e$, where the $j$ profile reaches its plateau, might be sufficient, but in low mass galaxies, that regime might be difficult to reach even in the local universe, as discussed in \citet{PostiL_18b,MarascoA_19a}.
+Thus, previous work often resorted to estimators for $j_{\rm tot}$ such as \Eq{eq:RF12}, which is discussed in \S~\ref{section:methodo:RF12}.
+Here, we use a 3D methodology (\S~\ref{section:methodo:3D}) that bypasses common approximations { and similar in essence to the analysis of \citet{ManceraPinaP_21a} who used $^{\rm 3D}$Barolo \citep{DiTeodoroE_15a}.} In \S~\ref{section:Illustris}, we show with mock cubes from TNG50 that our 3D method combined with Eq.~\ref{eq:AM:2d} does reproduce the true $j$ values, computed directly from Eq.~\ref{eq:AM:3d}.

 It is worth noting that in order to determine $j_\star(r)$ from Eq.~\ref{eq:AM:2d}, one needs the stellar mass profile $\Sigma_\star(r)$ and the stellar rotation curve $v_\star(r)$.
-However, determining stellar kinematics beyond $z=0$ is challenging in SFGs \citep[but see][for a first attempt]{GuerouA_17a} or even in passive galaxies with strong continuum \citep[e.g.][]{vandeSandeJ_13a,BezansonR_18a,ColeJ_20a}.
-As a result, most studies of the $j_\star-M_\star$ relation use the star-forming gas $v_{\Ha}$ kinematics as a proxy for $v_\star$ \citep[e.g.][]{BurkertA_16a,HarrisonC_17a,SwinbankM_17a}.
+However, determining stellar kinematics beyond $z=0$ is challenging in SFGs \citep[but see][for a first attempt]{GuerouA_17a} or even in passive galaxies with strong continuum \citep[e.g.,][]{vandeSandeJ_13a,BezansonR_18a,ColeJ_20a}.
+As a result, most studies of the $j_\star-M_\star$ relation use the star-forming gas $v_{\Ha}$ kinematics as a proxy for $v_\star$ \citep[e.g.,][]{BurkertA_16a,HarrisonC_17a,SwinbankM_17a}.
 Two studies attempted to convert $v_{\Ha}$ to $v_\star$, \citet{MarascoA_19a} at $z=1$ and \citet{PostiL_18b} at $z=0$ using the asymmetric drift correction \citep{MeurerG_96a,DalcantonJ_10a,BurkertA_10a}.